pivotal/docs-tap/scst-scan/app-scanning-alpha.hbs.md

 For information
 about debugging Kubernetes pods, see the [Kubernetes documentation](https://jamesdefabia.github.io/docs/user-guide/kubectl/kubectl_logs/).

-A scan run that has an error means that one of the following init containers has a failure:
+A scan run that has an error means that one of the following step containers has a failure:

 - `step-write-certs`
 - `step-cred-helper`